software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Bonus exercise
 >
-> Come up with a user story based on the Product Owner's description and add it to the "Product Backlog" board in Trello.
-Then, split the user story into tasks and add those to the "Sprint 2 Backlog" board in Trello.
+> Come up with a user story based on the Product Owner's description, create an issue for the user story and add it to the "Product Backlog" project.
+Then, split the user story into tasks, create an issue for each task and add those to the Sprint 2 Backlog project.
 Finally, implement the tasks.
 >
 > The implementation should look roughly something like this:
 >